-This Business Associate Agreement (“BAA”) applies under the following conditions: if “Covered Entity” (legal entity that uses ABBYY Timeline under the ABBYY Cloud Service Agreement (the “Agreement”) wishes to upload information protected by Health Insurance Portability and Accountability Act, Covered Entity should first send such notification to ABBYY on the following email address: email@example.com, in which case the BAA shall become enforceable next working day following the receipt of such notification by Business Associate.
+This Business Associate Agreement (“BAA”) applies under the following conditions: if “Covered Entity” (legal entity that uses ABBYY Timeline under the ABBYY Cloud Service Agreement available through https://www.abbyy.com/legal/cloud-terms-of-service/baa-for-timeline/ or other agreement between the Client and ABBYY governing the Client’s use of the ABBYY Services (the “Agreement”) wishes to upload information protected by Health Insurance Portability and Accountability Act, Covered Entity should first send such notification to ABBYY on the following email address: firstname.lastname@example.org, in which case the BAA shall become enforceable next working day following the receipt of such notification by Business Associate.
 Effective date will be the next working day when Business Associate receives such notification.
 BAA applies to all activities performed in connection with the Agreement in which the ABBYY staff or a third party acting on behalf of ABBYY may come into contact with Protected Health Information (“PHI”) while providing ABBYY Timeline to Covered Entity.

 BAA is made by and between ABBYY USA Software House, Inc., having its principal office at 890 Hillview Court, Suite 300, Milpitas, California 95035 (“Business Associate”) and Covered Entity (each a “Party” and collectively the “Parties”) to comply with the federal Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as amended by the Health Information Technology for Economic and Clinical Health Act of 2009 (“HITECH”), and their respective implementing regulations, including the Privacy Standards adopted by the U.S. Department of Health and Human Services as they may be amended from time to time, 45 C.F.R. parts 160 and 164, subparts A and E (the “Privacy Rule”), the Security Standards adopted by the U.S. Department of Health and Human Services , 45 C.F.R. parts 160, 162 and 164, subpart C (the “Security Rule”), the Breach Notification Standards adopted by the U.S. Department of Health and Human Services, at 45 C.F.R. part 164, subpart D (the “Breach Notification Rule”), as well as related state laws and/or regulations (collectively, the “HIPAA Rules”).